johnjosephhorton/johnjosephhorton.github.io/papers/reducing-congestion-in-labor-markets-a-case-study-in-simple-market-design/index.md

 [John J. Horton](../../index.html), [Shoshana Vasserman](https://shoshanavasserman.com/), [Mitchell Watt](https://www.mitchellwatt.com/)

 **Status:** R&R at American Economic Journal: Microeconomics

 **Last updated:** 2024

+## Summary

+As job-seekers internalize neither the full benefits or costs of their application decisions, job openings do not necessarily obtain the socially efficient number of applications.
+Using a field experiment conducted in an online labor market, we find that some job openings receive far too many applications, but that a simple intervention can improve the situation.
+A treated group of job openings faced a soft cap on applicant counts.
+However, employers could easily opt out by literally clicking a single button.
+This tiny imposed cost on the demand side had large effects on the supply side, reducing the number of applicants to treated jobs by 11%—with even larger reductions in jobs where additional applicants were likely to be inframarginal.
+This reduction in applicant counts had no discernible effect on the probability a hire was made, or in the quality of the subsequent match.
+This kind of intervention is easy to implement by any online marketplace or job board and has attractive properties, saving job-seekers effort while still allowing employers with high marginal returns to more applicants to get them.

 ## Paper links